 The most fun is being on the beach where the lake is quite shallow for about 50 feet so children are safe to play.
 The beach has been and is the site of numerous family summer "olympic games", cookouts, sand castles, and star and northern lights gazing at night.
 There is a sand bar at one end of the beach and the Clyde River connects the two lakes.
 The sand bar is a favorite place to play and share with the ducks, herons and other birds that land there.

 Lake Salem Cottages is a family run business which is mainly a labor of love.
-The cottages have been in the Ainsboro and Newell families for over ninety years.
+The cottages have been in the Ainsboro and Newell families for almost 120 years.
 The new generation of Pages and Roehners are operating them now, hopefully respecting the special characteristics that make families come back year after year, with appropriate upgrading to make the experience a continuing pleasant one.

 The Northeast Kingdom is one of Vermont’s hidden treasures.
 The area has been called the Switzerland of Vermont due to the presence of such beautiful mountains like Jay Peak, Burke, and Owls Head which in the Winter turn into ski areas.
 The presence of numerous lakes such as Mephramagog, Seymour, Willoughby, Caspian, and Echo in addition to Lake Salem add to the beauty of the area.
 Montreal lies less than two hours away for a day of international food and tourism.
 The area has several championship level golf courses, tennis courts are available, and the fishing at Lake Salem is renowned as the state of Vermont stocks the lake.
 Hiking trails abound as the Northern spur of the Appalachian Trail passes close by.